27th June, 2023

 This set of health and safety regulations applies to asbestos materials, covering asbestos management, work, and training.

 CDM - Construction (Design & Management) Regulations

-A set of health and safety regulations that apply to all construction work in Great Britain.
-See also, CPP, PCI, HSF.
+The Constriction (Design & Management) Regulations (CDM) are a set of health and safety regulations that apply to all construction work in Great Britain.
+See also, CPP, PCI, and HSF.

 CHAS - Contractors Health and Safety Assessment Scheme

 CHAS is a health and safety accreditation scheme for the construction industry.
 Contractors can apply to be assessed and approved under the CHAS assessment scheme.